shilena91/FoursquareSearch/README.md

 # FoursquareSearch
-a simple iOS application to search nearby venues using foursquare API
+a simple iOS application to search nearby venues using foursquare API, using Model-View-Presenter (MVP) architecture

 ## Usage